Ru1c/hello_world/TimeSeries.md

     - correlation between lags is 0

 5. ACF and PACF

+    ACF includes direct and indirect effects from time stamp t-2 to t.

+    ACF is for MA order  -->  q

+    PACF only represents direct effect from time stamp t-2 to t, ignoring all the indirect effects.

+    PACF is for AR order  --> p

 6. AR and MA

 7. ARMA

 8. ARIMA

+    A: Auto

+    R: Regressive

+    I: Integrated

+    M: Moving

+    A: Average

 9. AIC and BIC (not only for time series models)

+l : a log likelihood

+k: a number of parameters

+n: a number of samples used for fitting

+AIC = 2k - 2l

+lower the better --> why?

+- lower k means use less parameters to fit

+-  higher log likelihood means better model fitting result

+BIC = k*ln(n) -2l

+lower the better --> why?

+- lower k means use less parameters to fit

+- lower n means less sample is needed in model fitting

+-  higher log likelihood means better model fitting result